t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Idempotent Method:
 : A method where multiple identical requests with that method lead to the same visible resource state as a single such request.

+Intermediary:
+: System component in both server and client role.
+See "Forward Proxy", "Gateway", and "Reverse Proxy".

 Link:
 : A hypermedia control that enables a client to navigate between resources and thereby change the client state.